hieuimba/Lichess-Spark-DataPipeline/README.md

 ### 5. Generate access token and create custom cluster policy

-Your Databricks workspace should be ready, now you'll need to generate two parameter values for the Databricks linked service in Data Factory.
+Your Databricks workspace should be ready, the next step will be to generate the following parameter values for the Databricks linked service in Data Factory:

 4.1.
-Generate access token for Data Factory
+Generate access token

 - In your Databricks workspace, go to Settings
 - Select "Developer"